-If your room receives little natural light, which is... typical of many bedrooms, you can fool the eye into seeing the space as airier and lighter with a soft, shimmering gray.
-If you crave a sophisticated, elegant style, look to the darker hues of this versatile neutral.
-Give gray walls crisp freshness with white trim, or create a romantic – yet contemporary – vibe with black or darker gray trim and doors.
+If your room receives little natural light, you can fool the eye into seeing the space as airier and lighter with a soft, shimmering gray.
+If you crave a sophisticated, elegant style, look to the darker, cool tones.
+No matter the mood you want to set in your bedroom, gray can play well with other colors and create a deep, personality-filled space.

-Here are nine shades of gray that look great in the bedroom.
+Here are nine shades of gray that look gorgeous in the bedroom.

 01 of 09